ganelson/inform-evolution/proposals/0001-extensions-with-resources.md

 This can be deactivated using the new command-line switch `-no-resource-checking`, which is a convenience for the Inform test suite.

-## Extension directory name

-Anywhere Inform (properly speaking, `inbuild`) could previously recognise an extension file such as `Locksmith.i7x`, it can now recognise an extension directory with a name such as `Locksmith-v3_2_1`.
-Note that the inclusion of a version number is mandatory, and that Inform will reject the extension with an error if this is not the version number given inside the extension itself.
-In particular, an extension must have a version number in order to exist in directory form.

 ## Example

 Here is an example of what a directory might look like, for version 1.3 of